kizzie/docker-go/README.md

 docker-compose up -d
 ```
 Although on the windows machine you are probably better off using the individual lines from the script than docker-compose as it has been known to be a pain.

+If we want to hook this into a CD environment then we could have app.go in a separate repository to nginx, and use a push notification to trigger an automatic build from the Docker hub (or trusted registry of your choice).
+Then send another notification through to something like Kubernetes, or swarm, however we are looking after the containers.